judsonlmoore/judsonlmoore.com/_posts/lifesytle/2010-06-06-home-is-where-the-heart-is.markdown

 ---
 title:			'What I Would Have Said: Home Is Where the Heart Is.'
 date:			2010-06-06 08:19:00 Z
 categories:		Los Angeles
 author:			judsonlmoore
 excerpt:		My heart has found a new place to call home in Los Angeles and I owe it all to this very special group of community leaders and humanitarians.
 layout:			post
+image:			../assets/images/

 ---